Jarred Ogungbemi-Jackson

-Jarred Abiona Ogungbemi-Jackson (born August 11, 1991) is a Canadian-Jamaican professional basketball player for Orléans Loiret of the LNB Pro B.
+Jarred Abiona Ogungbemi-Jackson (born August 11, 1991) is a Canadian-Jamaican professional basketball player who last played for Riesen Ludwigsburg of the Basketball Bundesliga.

 High school and college career

 Ogungbemi-Jackson played high school basketball for Garden City Collegiate in Winnipeg.
 He was named Manitoba's most outstanding high school player in Grade 11 and Grade 12.
 He scored 34 points in the Manitoba province championship game and was named MVP.

-He played one season of U Sports basketball for the Calgary Dinos during 2009–10.
-As the starting point guard, he averaged 10.3 points and led the team in steals with 42.
+He played five seasons of U Sports basketball for the Calgary Dinos.
+At the end of his time with the Dinos, he was 3rd all time in points scored, and 1st all time in steals in school history.

 Professional career

-Ogungbemi-Jackson started his career in 2015 with Galitos Barreiro Tley in the Portuguese first-level LPB.
-He played two seasons in Portugal.
+Ogungbemi-Jackson started his career in 2015 with Galitos F.C. in the Portuguese first-level LPB.
+In his rookie year he averaged 14.8 points and 3.7 assists in 30 games aiding his team to a 17-13 record.

+In 2016-2017, his second season with Galitos F.C., he improved his stats to 17.6 points and 4.4 assists over 24 games played.

-In 2017, he signed in Spain with Força Lleida CE of the LEB Oro.
+In the summer of 2017, he signed in Spain with Força Lleida CE of the LEB Oro, the Spanish 2nd division for one season.
+He averaged 13.5 points and 3.1 assists per game in 34 contests in the 2017-2018 season.

 In the 2018–19 season, he played for AMSB in the French LNB Pro B.

+He averaged 13.1 points and 3.4 assists in the French 2nd Division.

 Ogungbemi-Jackson signed with Kataja to play in Finland for the 2019–20 season.
 The season was cancelled early because of the COVID-19 pandemic.
+He averaged 17.3 points in 21 games played.

 On May 5, 2020, Ogungbemi-Jackson signed with Donar in the Netherlands for the 2020–21 season.
 After the regular season, he was named to the All-DBL Team after averaging 17.5 points, 5 rebounds and 3.6 assists per game.
 He also played two games in the FIBA Europe Cup, averaging 24.0 points in two lost games.

 On July 10, 2021, he signed with Danish club Bakken Bears of the Basketligan.